PascalKieslich/mousetrap-os/plugins/mousetrap_form/mousetrap_form.md

 ### Correct button

-`Correct button` can be used to specify the name of the button corresponding to the correct response (as a string or an OpenSesame `[variable]`).
+`Correct button` can be used to specify the name of the button corresponding to the correct response (as a string or an experimental `[variable]`).
 If specified, participants' responses are classified as correct (or not) depending on whether the name of the button participants clicked corresponds to the value in this field.
 OpenSesame will also populate the variable `correct` (and `correct_[item_name]`) with either '1' (given response matches correct response) or '0' (no match).

 ### Update feedback variables